 Now it’s your turn…

-What is your take on the Cottagecore aesthetic and movement?
+What is your take on the Cottagecore movement?

 Which aspect of Cottagecore do you like the most?

-Do you know any other fashion/aesthetic/culture similar to Cottagacore?
+Do you know any other subcultures similar to Cottagecore?

-Please leave your comments below so others can benefit from your experience and knowledge.
+Please comment below so others can benefit from your experience and knowledge.

 A University of Oxford graduate in Design History, Katherine Saxon is researching arising TikTok cultures from a consumer psychology perspective while covering emerging aesthetics in fashion and beauty for TheVOU, Forbes, Business Insider, and more.